ionathanch/ionathanch.github.io/index.md

 title: About
 ---

 Hello!
-My name is Jonathan (sometimes Jon; **never** with an _h_).
+My name is <span title="or ionchy (virtually)">Jonathan (legally) or Jon (informally)</span>.
 I am a Master's student in the [Software Practices Lab](https://spl.cs.ubc.ca/) at UBC.
 My research interests include dependent types, proof assistants, type theory, compilers, and mathematical logic.

+If you're here from clicking a link on one of my Statements of Purpose, hi! 👋

 ## Research

-I worked with Prof. [William J. Bowman](https://www.williamjbowman.com/index.html) on my undergraduate thesis on sized types, which is a type-based method of checking termination of recursive functions on (co)inductive data.
-An implementation in Coq's kernel can be found on [GitHub](https://github.com/ionathanch/coq/tree/dev).
-I continue to work with him as a Master's student on type-preserving closure conversion of recursive functions, which will also make use of sized types.
+I am working with Prof. [William J. Bowman](https://www.williamjbowman.com/index.html) on two projects, both of which are about sized types, a type-based method of checking termination of recursive functions.
+The first, [Is Sized Typing for Coq Practical?](https://arxiv.org/abs/1912.05601), explores the viability of an implementation of fully-inferred sized types in Coq's kernel in terms of performance and metatheory, and the second, [Towards a Syntatic Model of Sized Dependent Types](/assets/pdfs/src2022-abstract.pdf), seeks to prove the logical consistency of a different sized type theory by compiling to a type theory that is known to be consistent.

 ## Experience

 I have been a graduate TA for two courses at UBC: **CPSC 311** (_Definition of Programing Languages_) in 2020WT1 and 2021WT1, where students learn about various features of PLs and write interpreters for them, and **CPSC 312** (_Functional and Logic Programming_) in 2020WT2, where students get some hands-on experience using Haskell and Prolog.
 I have also been a student volunteer at POPL 2020, ICFP 2020, and POPL 2021, as well as an attendee at PLISS 2019 and OPLSS 2021.

-## Fun Facts
-* I played the clarinet in UBC's [Thunderbird Marching Band](https://www.thunderbirdband.ca/) from 2014 to 2019 (and then the pandemic hit)
-* Sometimes I bake, sometimes I eat ice cream, and sometimes I take [pictures](https://www.instagram.com/ionchyeats/) of my food

 <hr>